 You won’t believe how easy this cinnamon ice cream recipe is to make!
 No churning or ice cream maker is required.
 Mini cinnamon chips double the cinnamon goodness!

 With that being said, no-churn ice cream seems like the way to go.
-It’s definitely not exactly the same as traditional ice cream made like this coconut hot fudge ice cream or chocolate cocoa nib ice cream, but I love its soft creamy consistency.
+It’s not exactly the same as traditional ice cream, like this homemade coconut hot fudge ice cream or chocolate cocoa nib ice cream.
+No-churn ice cream has a soft creamy consistency.
 It reminds me of soft serve ice cream.

 Let’s talk about how easy this is to make.
 The base is made of two easy ingredients: sweetened condensed milk and heavy cream.
 That’s it!
 To it, I add vanilla extract (not 100% necessary but I love the background flavor it adds), ground cinnamon, and cinnamon chips.